Rethinking Outer Space

 The claims that there have been over 1000 spin-offs are possibly accurate, but where in the world are we going if we think such productivity gives credence to the lavishly financed space sciences as a whole?
 It’s both logical and realistic to assume that billions can be intelligently and systematically ploughed into scientific invention and innovation here on terra firma.
 We really don’t need the prop of most space-related endeavours to get the job done, so crowing about it can be considered something of a ruse.
 As is so often the case with space exploration, the locked-in mindset and scant utilitarian returns overall, after untenable expenses, prove to be unsettling.

 The selfish need to do very expensive stuff in space is the mother of NASA’s contributions.
 It’s a fact that there are brainy highly qualified people in silly hairnets in labs who will deliver similar results in most fields if only they could get the resources they need.
-When Hitler and the Nazis took a shine to Europe and Russia their enemies’ technological advances played a significant role in driving him back into his bunker.
+When Hitler took a shine to Europe and Russia their enemies’ technological advances played a significant role in driving him back into his bunker.
 Let’s hope we don’t have to rely on WW3 for the next far-reaching wave of revolutionary science and engineering.
 Perhaps we shouldn’t be looking into space either.

 Space exploration and astronomy are arresting subjects.
 It’s certainly interesting seeing pictures from the edge of the universe.
 It was fun watching the Great Red Spot swirling about in Jupiter’s poisonous soup.
 But my mother just lost a lifelong friend to an incurable illness.
 Where on earth do our priorities lie?

 “The Space Shuttle is the most effective device known to man for destroying dollar bills” (congressman Dana Rohrabacher).